mtmanning93/Reach_reports/README.md

 #### Feature Request

 The final template created was a feature request.
 Whilst building the project and showing others a new component, a new idea for a feature would come to mind.
 Some ideas would be a great addition to the current deployed version of the site whereas others would be great in a later version.
-All feature requests were labelled with the 'Feature Request' label and/or 'Improvement' depending on the implementation of the idea.
+All feature requests were labeled with the 'Feature Request' label and/or 'Improvement' depending on the implementation of the idea.

 [Example Feature Request](https://github.com/mtmanning93/Reach_reports/issues/29)